ayatokura/ai-openscale/wos-monitor-drift.md

 ## Steps to configure drift by using a notebook
 {: #behavior-drift-config-steps-ntbk}

 Use a notebook to configure drift if you do not want to share the training data with {{site.data.keyword.aios_short}} or if you do not have a means to share the training data on Db2 or {{site.data.keyword.cos_full}}, which are the only two training data locations supported by {{site.data.keyword.aios_short}}.
-Same applies to WML models for which customers do not want to share the training data with us.

 This option is useful if the training data is not stored in Db2 or {{site.data.keyword.cos_full}}.
 Using a notebook, you must read the training data into a dataframe.
 The specialized notebook that you can download from {{site.data.keyword.aios_short}} then creates a specialized output that you can upload to {{site.data.keyword.aios_short}}.